Vintage report 2018

 March - April 2018: cellar work

-Fermentation of all wines went on easily.
+Fermentations of all wines went through easily.
 Due to the perfect ripeness of the fruit, we allowed them three full weeks on the skins.
 Eventually, we pressed on April 4, and the young red wines came straight into barrel.
-Again, there are dense, well-structured wines, with deep dark color and excellent fruit-flavors.
+Again, there are very dense, well-structured wines, with deep dark color and excellent fruit-flavors.
 It seems the struggle with the drought in the vineyard has its good sides, too!

 March 2018 - Harvest time!